UrbinCedric/IBMi-Docs/README.md

 # Learning IBM i

-<p>This documentation is mainly used a personal documentation but can be used by curious developers to start learning how to program on IBM i.</p>
+<p>This documentation is mainly used as a personal documentation but can be used by curious developers to start learning how to program on the IBM i ecosystem.</p>

 <br>